maxmouchet/HMMBase.jl/README.md

 The goal is to provide well-tested and fast implementations of the basic HMMs algorithms such as the forward-backward algorithm, the Viterbi algorithm, and the MLE estimator.
 More advanced models, such as Bayesian HMMs, can be built upon HMMBase.

+See [HMMBase.jl - A lightweight and efficient Hidden Markov Model abstraction](https://discourse.julialang.org/t/ann-hmmbase-jl-a-lightweight-and-efficient-hidden-markov-model-abstraction/21604) for more details on the motivation behind this package.

 ## Installation

 The package can be installed with the Julia package manager.